SrKoDes/bots/setupDiscordBots.md

 Finishing Touches

 Run the executable that initiated the bot, in this case `main.py`.

 NOTE: For MacOS users, if `main.py` returns an error, it may be because you need to install certificates.
-Navigate to `Applications > Python 3.9 > double click Install Certificates.command`.
+Navigate to `Applications > Python 3.9 > Install Certificates.command`.
 Let it run and then run `main.py` again and the bot should work!